HARRIXJANG/SSLFR_master/README.md

 ## Test
 Run `Test_fine_tuning.py` to test the fine-tuned framework.

+## Predict
+If you want to illustrate the machining feature recognition results of a part.
+Run `Predict.py`.

 ## Evaluation
 The folder "all_eval_data" contains all public evaluation part graphs.
 (1)	Get the source code by cloning the repository: https://github.com/HARRIXJANG/DRLFS_master.git.